stephenberry/glaze/docs/p2996-reflection.md

 // count == 3 (2 from Base + 1 from Derived)
 ```

-> **Note:** Two shapes still need a `glz::meta`.
-The first is two members with one name: a member
+> **Note:** Two shapes need a `glz::meta`.
+The first is a base whose second subobject is reachable
-> that hides a member of a base class is a member of its own, and two bases can repeat a name as
-> well, so the reflection lists both under that name, the writer emits the key twice and the reader
-> cannot be instantiated for the type at all.
-Give such a type a `glz::meta` that names its members
-> apart, such as `glz::object("base_x", &Base::x, "x", &Derived::x)`.
-The second is a base inherited
+> through a non-virtual edge — a base inherited twice *non*-virtually that holds members, or one that
-> twice *non*-virtually: it has two subobjects, whose members the compiler refuses to name
+> another path reaches virtually and this one does not.
+It has two subobjects, whose members the
+> compiler refuses to name through the derived type, while a base reached virtually on every path is
-> unambiguously, while a virtual base is a single shared subobject and is reflected once.
+> a single shared subobject and is reflected once, and the same holds inside a repeated base: members
+> that all come from a virtual base of it are reflected once as well.
+Reflecting a type of the refused
+> shape is refused with a `static_assert` that names it, rather than handing out a count that leaves
+> one of the subobjects out.
+An empty base repeated non-virtually reflects nothing twice and stays
+> reflectable.
+A `glz::meta` written for the refused shape has to reach the members through lambdas —
+> `&B::a` is an `int A::*` when `a` is declared in `A`, so applying it to the derived type is
+> ambiguous, while `[](auto& self) -> auto& { return self.C::a; }` names one of the two subobjects.
 >
+> The second is two members with one name: a member that hides a member of a base class is a member of
+> its own, and two bases can repeat a name as well, so no key can be told from the other.
+The writer
+> emits that key twice while the keyed reader cannot be instantiated for the type at all, so give such
+> a type a `glz::meta` that names its members apart, such as
+> `glz::object("base_x", &Base::x, "x", &Derived::x)`.
+The array-shaped writes carry the members
+> positionally and still round-trip, so it is only the keyed formats that need the `glz::meta`.
+>
 > A `glz::meta` written for a base class is not consulted for a derived type that is reflected
 > automatically, because the reflection reads the base's data members: the same base serializes as
 > `{"renamed":1}` on its own and as `{"raw":1,"extra":2}` inside such a derived type.
+>
+> Inheriting now means reflecting what the base holds, so a base whose members glaze cannot serialize
+> — a `std::mutex`, say — breaks its derived types at compile time.
+The escape is the same: a
+> `glz::meta` for the derived type that names the members to keep.
+>
+> Two consequences of the base members being part of the reflection are worth knowing when upgrading.
+> `glz::meta<T>::modify` layers on top of the inherited members as well, so a derived type that used
+> `modify` writes its base members where it did not before.
+Both that and the array-shaped writes
+> (`structs_as_arrays`, `glz::reflect_array`, which gain one element per inherited member) change what
+> is stored for a derived type.
+A payload an earlier version wrote for the array-shaped writes is
+> rejected when read, because the element count no longer matches.
+A keyed payload still reads without
+> an error, but the members that used to be left out are simply absent from it, so they keep the value
+> they were already holding.

 ### Automatic Enum String Serialization